Scope of Variables in Java

 }

-When we define an instance variable inside a class, its scope is within the class.
-It is visible inside all the methods, constructors, and from the beginning of its program block to the end of program block in the class.
+• When you define an instance variable inside a class (but outside any method, constructor, or block), its scope extends throughout the entire class.
+Therefore, it is visible and accessible to all methods, constructors, and blocks from the beginning to the end of the class definition.

-Let’s take an example program based on the scope of instance variables in Java.
+Let’s take some example programs based on the scope of instance variables in Java.

 public class Calculation